-2) In Binary tree, number of leaf nodes is always one more than nodes with two children.
+2) In a Binary tree, the number of leaf nodes is always one more than nodes with two children.

 L = T + 1 Where L = Number of leaf nodes T = Number of internal nodes with two children

-Let number of nodes with 2 children be T. Proof can be divided in three cases.
+Let a number of nodes with 2 children are T. Proof can be divided into three cases.

 Case 1: There is only one node, the relationship holds